Artist Profiles

 Studio Artist

 I have drawn, designed and made things since I was a child.
 I studied painting and printmaking before training and working as a silversmith and jeweller for 15 years.
-I currently make work with vintage tins and other recycled materials
+I have worked as an art educator for over 25 years.
+My work currently focuses on drawing, collage and paper sculpture.

 Studio Artist